April 23rd - 27th 2018 is Playground Safety Week.

 Custom Playground Equipment is here to help you access the condition of your existing structure and we will do everything we can to incorporate your existing play elements into an updated playground, as long as they can be altered to meet safety standards.

-Call now to learn your options for exisiting playground structures.
+Call now to learn your options for existing playground structures.
 Call 1-800-242-0039 and let us handle the rest!

 Proper Playground Safety Surfacing Prevents Most Playground Injuries

 Since approximately 80% of all playground injuries are caused by falls to the ground, protective surfacing is the most critical safety factor on playgrounds.
 Obviously, hard surfaces such as asphalt & concrete are unacceptable because they have little to no shock-absorbing characteristics but did you know that dirt and grass are considered to be just as dangerous?
 A fall to any of these hard surfaces could be life threatening.
 That means that it's not by accident that most of us had broken arms, concussions or some other form of playground injuries when our playgrounds were on just plain grass.
 There are several synthetic and natural materials that offer adequate protection from falls.
 Acceptable surfaces include mulch, engineered wood fiber, synthetic rubber mats and poured-in-place rubberized surfaces.
 Keep in mind that although the following surfaces are all recommended for safety purposes, only certain types of engineered wood fiber and rubberized surfaces are fully accessible to children in wheelchairs.